balajiyogi/Soldier-Strap-Final-Year-Project/README.md

 attention as quickly as possible.

-Soldier identification tags prove to be one of the most under-studied and underresearched areas of study.
+Soldier identification tags prove to be one of the most under-studied and under-researched areas of study.
 The only distinguishing object in combat is a metal identification tag with the soldier's information on it.
 To locate and recognize those who have been killed, scan the entire war zone for dead bodies or identification tags.
 This task is not only time-consuming but also expensive, and it necessitates a large number